-7. Is there support if there’s a problem with a dog or owner?
+7. Is there support if there’s a problem with a dog or pet parents?

 Yes, there sure is!
 Rover has a 24/7 support line that is very good at supporting their dogsitters and deals with these types of situations every single day.
-If a dog gets sick, hurt, or runs away, or there is any kind of issue with an owner, their well-trained call center staff are excellent at providing answers, solutions, and suggestions to remedy the situation to the benefit of all involved.
+If a dog gets sick, hurt, or runs away, or there is any kind of issue with any of the dog owners owner, their well-trained call center staff are excellent at providing answers, solutions, and suggestions to remedy the situation to the benefit of all involved.

 We don’t need to call it often, but when we do, they have been amazingly helpful.
 Now, of course, your mileage may vary, and you may end up on the phone with someone new to the call center.
 I’ve had conversations with dog sitters who have had things go badly with their clients, Rover customer service agents are not miracle workers and can’t always iron out every situation.
-However, they are excellent and experienced, and they do work hard to solve whatever the issue is for both the dog sitter and the client.
+However, they are excellent and experienced, and they do work hard to solve whatever the issue is to give both the dog sitter and the client peace of mind.

 8. What’s the difference between Rover and Rover Now?

 Rover is the original profile type that a person can set up.